MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-validate-templates.md

 # Use the template validation tool in Azure Stack Hub

-Use the template validation tool to check whether your [Azure Resource Manager templates](azure-stack-arm-templates.md) are ready to deploy to Azure Stack Hub.
-The template validation tool is available in the Azure Stack Hub tools GitHub repo.
-Download the Azure Stack Hub tools by using the steps described in [Download tools from GitHub](../operator/azure-stack-powershell-download.md).
+Check your [Azure Resource Manager templates](azure-stack-arm-templates.md) with the template validation tool.
+The tool checks if your template is ready to deploy to Azure Stack Hub.
+You can get the validation tool from the Azure Stack Hub tools GitHub repo.
+Get them from [Download Azure Stack Hub tools from GitHub](../operator/azure-stack-powershell-download.md).

+> [!NOTE]
+> The tool validates the Azure Resource Manager template for supported resource types and API versions in Azure Stack.
+However, the tool doesn't validate the properties supported for each resource type.

 ## Overview